Recruiting Planning That Ensures a Superior Hire

-Do you select new employees based largely on an attractive resume and the candidate’s performance at the resultant interview?
+Do you select new employees based largely on an attractive resume and the candidate’s performance at the resultant first job interview?
 If so, you are missing the opportunity to use additional recruiting and screening methods that will ensure a superior hire.

-In The Most Common Hiring Mistakes - and How to Prevent Them, Peter Gilbert states, "In a University of Michigan study titled 'The Validity and Utility of Alternative Predictors of Job Performance,' John and Rhonda Hunter analyzed how well job interviews accurately predict success on the job.
+In "The Most Common Hiring Mistakes - and How to Prevent Them," Peter Gilbert states, "In a University of Michigan study titled 'The Validity and Utility of Alternative Predictors of Job Performance,' John and Rhonda Hunter analyzed how well job interviews accurately predict success on the job.

-The surprising finding: The typical interview increases your chances of choosing the best candidate by less than 2 percent.
+"The surprising finding: The typical interview increases your chances of choosing the best candidate by less than 2 percent.
 In other words, flipping a coin to choose between two candidates would be only 2 percent less reliable than basing your decision on an interview."

 This number is not encouraging when you are attempting to recruit and hire a superior work force.
 This is especcially true when

 The steps agreed upon in this meeting will ensure that more than a resume and an interview are considered when you evaluate the likelihood of each candidate's success in your open job.

-You can conduct this planning via email, but a face-to-face meeting may yield better results.
+You can conduct this planning meeting via email, but a face-to-face meeting may yield better results.
 You will also find that you need to spend significantly less time when you are hiring new people for the same job for which you have already created a recruiting plan.